uvasrg/Notes/README.md

 ## How to set up the UVA CS department GPU servers for EvadeML-Zoo

+Once you have a CS department account, you should be able to ssh into the GPU servers: `gpusrv01`, `gpusrv02`, `gpusrv03`.

 Run the following command to load the required modules:

 ```